Considerations:

 - Be sure to check the medication to ensure that it is not expired

-- Quickly review the Five Rights once again while checking the epinephrine auto-injector to be sure that it is:
+- Review the six rights once again to ensure that it is:

 - The right medication